frothkoetter/cdw/README.md

 | :- |
 | 1491 |

-Create an external staging table pointing to our complete airlines dataset (1491 records), add one row, update a description and delete two rows to mockup a change in the dimension
+Create an external staging table pointing to our complete airlines dataset (1491 records), add one row, update a description and delete one row to mockup a change in the dimension

 ```sql
 DROP TABLE IF EXISTS iceberg.${your_dbname}.dim_airlines_stg;